Asana/asana-api-meta/README.md

   1. Get a personal access token for GitHub and assign it to the environment variable `ASANA_GITHUB_TOKEN`:
      `export ASANA_GITHUB_TOKEN=...`
-  2. Run a test deployment for a single language, e.g. `gulp deploy-js`.
+  2. Run a test deployment for a single language (e.g., `gulp deploy-js`).
 This will create a new branch in the target repo and deploy the generated files to that branch.
-The branch will be named for your GitHub username and a date-timestamp, for example `asanabot-20150531-012345`.
+The branch name is generated from your **GitHub username** and a **date-timestamp**.
+(For example: `asanabot-20150531-012345`.)
   3. Inspect the diffs on GitHub.
-If you need to make changes you can re-run the deploy and it will create a new branch.
+If you need to make changes, you can re-run the deploy and it will create a new branch.
   4. You can do a test deploy to all languages at once by running just `gulp deploy`.

 ### Committing